RichardHSingh/CSharp_ConsoleApp_Basics/README.md

 # CSharp_ConsoleApp_Basics

-This project is revolved around the C# basics and the concept around programming principles.
+This project revolves around C# basics and the concept of programming principles.

 In this project we learned how to:
 <br>• create shapes with characters with use of Console.WriteLine();